tomByrer/web-engeneering-notes/banner-tips.md

 ### Reasoning

-Minimal important information to be found when filename or rest of project is missing.
+* Assume that the filename will be dropped:
-* filenames may be dropped when collated (Browserify, Polymer, X-Tag) or relayed via CDN
+	* web files are often collated (Browserify, Polymer, X-Tag)
+	* relayed via CDN
+* minimal info kept with each file can help:
-* secure (c)
+	* secure copyright, licence
-* help find project/author
-	* easier to find upgrades
+	* find project/author for contact, support, upgrades

 ### Contains
 * start with `/*!`, have `@license` inside somewhere, & end with `*/`